Strange metals and planckian transport in a gapless phase from spatially random interactions: Numerical results

 The fermion self-energy, $\Sigma_{\alpha}(i\omega_n, \boldsymbol{k})$ (where $\omega_n = 2(n+1/2)\pi T$ are fermionic Matsubara frequencies) characterizes the dynamics of the low-energy fermion excitations that live near the FS.
 It can be defined using the disorder-averaged fermion Green's function $G_{\alpha}(i\omega_n, \boldsymbol{k})$, where

 as

 ($G_{0\alpha}(i\omega_n, \boldsymbol{k})$ is the non-interacting fermion Green's function).
-Since the Yukawa interaction is entirely random in space, with no preferred direction or momentum scale, the self-energy is momentum-independent along the Fermi surface, as we show in Fig. \ref{fig:Sigma_multiple_k}.
+Since the Yukawa interaction is entirely random in space, with no preferred direction or momentum scale, the self-energy is momentum-independent along the FS, as we show in Fig. \ref{fig:Sigma_multiple_k}.
 We therefore compute its average value over the FS,

 which greatly reduces statistical noise in the self-energy measurement.

 We plot $\Sigma_{\text{FS}}(i\omega_n)$ in Fig. \ref{fig:self_energy} (a).
 As the real part $\text{Re}[\Sigma_{\text{FS}}(i\omega_n)] \approx 0$ (not shown), we only display the imaginary component.
 For $\lambda \leq \lambda_G$, we expect the coupling of fermions to gapless bosonic modes to destroy fermionic quasiparticles \cite{SachdevQPMbook}: consequently, in the frequency-driven scaling regime of $\Lambda_f \gg |\omega_n| \gg T$ ($\Lambda_f$ is an ultraviolet cutoff) $-\text{Im}[\Sigma_\text{FS}(\Lambda_f \gg |i\omega_n| \gg T)]$ should scale sub-linearly in $|\omega_n|$.
 We find that this is indeed the case, and $-\text{Im}[\Sigma_\text{FS}(\Lambda_f \gg |i\omega_n| \gg T)]$ fits perfectly to a MFL form: